A Deer Hunting Birthday Party… But Make It Girly

 There is never enough time.
 I don’t care how early you start.

-We got lucky with the weather and spent most of the party outside, which made a huge difference.
-If you can keep people out of your house, do it.
-It will save your sanity.
+We got lucky with the weather and spent most of the party outside, which was truly amazing for March.

 I also tried to keep everything as simple as possible on the hosting side.
 Easy food, minimal mess, and letting the kids just run and be kids.